ED-IP/Milestone-4-project/README.md

 ### Known Bugs

+- ~~Images are not working once the project is deployed to Heroku, I suspect is a problem with the paths and the configuration for Whitenoise~~
 - ~~Sometimes is not posible to click in the options for the dropdown menu "My account" when a logged user is in the home page (I suspect is because a toast is an "invisible" on top of the menu option)~~
 - Sorting by name not working
-- Stripe Webhooks not working on Heroku
+- Stripe Webhooks not working on Heroku (500 error is visible in stripe website)
-- Order Total doesn't appear in order history for the user
+- "Order Total" doesn't appear in order history
-- ~~Images are not working once the project is deployed to Heroku, I suspect is a problem with the paths and the configuration for Whitenoise~~
+- Navigation option to the Introduction section need adjustment
+- Wishlist function not finalized

+### To do

+- Change the typografy for the main heading in the Introduction section

 ## Deployment